gpmpn2/CS4330FinalProject/README.md

 #### Unique features of the language
 1. ##### Does the language have any particularly unique features?
 	- Simple, easy to read syntax.
-It reads like a sentence.
-Optionals and nil which take down the issue of null pointer exceptions.
-It has lazy properties and allows parameters to be named.
+	- It reads like a sentence.
+	- Optionals and nil which take down the issue of null pointer exceptions.
+	- It has lazy properties
+	- Allows parameters to be named (makes passing in data to a function so much easier and more understandable)

 #### Name Spaces
 1. ##### How are name spaces implemented?